 Students will be required to write four main essays in this class (narrative, argumentative, literary response, compare & contrast), as well as a research paper.
-All essays should be a minimum of five pages in length.
-In addition, there will be an in-class essay to count as the midterm.
+All essays should be a minimum of three pages in length (3-5 optimal).
+In addition, there will essay questions from the book to count as the midterm.
 There will also be various class activities, peer reviews, Blackboard discussions, and projects throughout the semester.